 Beverly Peters, Assistant Professor

-I teach Professional Ethics and Project Leadership in the online Measurement and Evaluation Program at American University's School of Professional and Extended Studies.
+I teach Professional Ethics and Project Leadership in the online Measurement and Evaluation Program at American University's Office of Graduate & Professional Studies.
 As an evaluator, I have managed and worked on many community development projects in the U.S., and in southern and West Africa, over the course of the last 25 years.

 I have practical work experience ranging from small microenterprise projects to medium-scale education projects, to directing and managing large-scale, multimillion-dollar legislative strengthening plans, elections, women's political participation, and political party projects.